Become a Better Genealogist By Reviewing What You Know

 Why else should you review what you know?

 The final benefit of reviewing what you know is that you’ll recognize your discoveries.
-I didn’t need to search for the death records of Christian’s children because I already had from previous research.
+I didn’t need to search for Christian’s children's death records because I already had from previous research.

 Wouldn’t you hate to spend any additional time doing repetitive research work when the answers you need are in your possession?